win93-community/windows93-docs/docs/utils/clip/README.md

 ### About

 The `$clip` api allows for text to be copied to the clipboard.
+Should be used for when a user needs to copy, for example, an error code.

 ### [Methods](methods/)